How to Install Luxury Vinyl Plank Flooring

 Begin and End with Half a Plank or More

 If you lay the planks parallel to the longest wall as you’re installing vinyl plank flooring, you’ll end up making fewer cuts.
 But don’t start that first row with full planks without figuring out how wide your last row is going to be.
 Neither the first nor the last row should be ripped down much smaller than half a plank.

 Measure the width of the room, and divide it by the width of the exposed portion of the plank before you start installing vinyl plank flooring.
 For example, if your room measures 123 in., and your flooring is 5.75 in. wide, you’d divide 123 by 5.75, which is 21.39.
 That is, it would take 21.39 planks to complete the floor.
 Because this .39 represents less than half the width of a plank, you would want to cut down the first plank by an inch or so to increase the size of the last plank.

-The planks in the first row are snapped together end to end.
-Slide the tongue of the first plank on the second row into the groove of the first row at a low angle and lay it on the floor.
-The second and subsequent planks in each row are installed by locking the ends together, and then you work your way down the plank, pushing the tongue into the groove as you go (Photo 5).
+- Install the second and subsequent planks in each row by locking the ends together, and then you work your way down the plank, pushing the tongue into the groove as you go.